erickhun/blog/content/posts/defi-make-money-like-a-bank.md

 ## Risks
 When lending your cryptocurrencies or becoming a Liquidity Providers, you should be aware of the different layers on the various blockchains that come with their risks.
 The risks of a traditional banking system exist, but you are usually covered with insurance and local laws in case of insolvency or wrongdoing, so even if they exist, they are limited.
 In a blockchain world, those risks are different.
 You won't be covered if someone steals your money.
+I'll explain 2 of the major risks to use them: the smart-contract layer risk, and the blockchain risk.

 ### SmartContract Risks